Table of Contents

 - 2 weeks in case of resignation.

 In case of failure to pay the ESB within 2 weeks, the employee has the right to file a case in the Saudi Labor Court.
+Moreover, the employer is fined SR 10,000 for delaying the ESB by more than 2 weeks.

 Moreover, the Saudi Arabian Monetary Agency (SAMA) has also clarified that banks do not have the authority to withhold the end of service awards of their customers until or unless they have a judicial statement allowing them to do so.